After completing this section, you will be able to

 - Explain the six unique features of the U.S. patent system.
 Never mind that intellectual capital accounts

 A Patent System For Everyone

-Before reading this section, please watch this overview video covering why America developed the world’s first patent system for the common man, and what we got out of it as a result (hint: the strongest economy on the face of the earth).
+Before reading this section, please watch the overview video below covering why America developed the world’s first patent system for the common man, and what we got out of it as a result (hint: the strongest economy on the face of the earth).

 Never mind that intellectual capital accounts for 55 percent of total U.S. GDP today.xi Or that it represents up to 80 percent of the market value of all public companies in the U.S.xii To most citizens today, patents and other intellectual property are inscrutable mysteries.
 But to America’s Founding Fathers, they were matters of the highest national importance.